stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Period Begin Date (UTC) (required).** The date when the fiscal year begins.
 *   **Period End Date (UTC) (required).** The date when the fiscal year ends.
 *   **Description.** A description of the fiscal year.
-Note about Currency:  The currency value does not display on the Fiscal year detail pane after creation, but the system does associate a currency with the Fiscal year based on the currency value from [Settings > Tenant > Language and localization](../../settings/settings_tenant/settings_tenant/#settings--tenant--language-and-localization).
-See [Viewing fund details > Fund information](#viewing-fund-details) for a description of expected system behavior for budget transaction when the Tenant currency value is changed.